ForModLabUHel/forClimate/README_callprebas.md

 ### Linking Delphi and C
 The shared library *callprebas.dll* has the functions *initialize_R* and *callprebas*.
 The former initilizes the embedded R environment and must be called before *callprebas* in the main program.
+See the *main* function in *callprebas.c* as an example.

 ## Reading
 [Cygwin manual](https://cygwin.com/cygwin-ug-net/dll.html).